FactomProject/factom-docs/api/includes/_wallet-api.md

 The `signer-chainid` leads to the Identity Chain of the signing party.

 `signerkey`
-The `signerkey` should be the secret key of the lowest level key from the signer's Idenity
+The `signerkey` should be the secret key of the lowest level key from the signer's Identity

 The response you receive is similar to the [compose-entry](#compose-entry) response.
 You must first call the [commit-entry](#commit-entry), then the [reveal-entry](#reveal-entry) API calls.
 To be safe, wait a few seconds after calling commit.